Education after the 1968 Commission

 Other developments affected the curriculum.
 In the 1980s, the province reorganized its high school program by adding a twelfth grade and expanding course offerings.
 By 1992, high school students could choose from 120 courses in a wide range of subject areas, including: literature, language, science, math, history, geography, economics, religious education, French, health, physical education, music, the fine arts, business, and vocational education.

 The delivery of French language programs also improved dramatically.
 French-First Language classes became available in the province in 1960 to educate francophone children living in Labrador City whose parents had migrated from Quebec and New Brunswick to work in the iron-ore mines.
-The program has since spread to other regions of the province and during the 2008-09 school year enrolled 269 students in five schools.
+The program spread to other regions of the province and during the 2008-09 school year 269 students were enrolled in five schools.

 The first French immersion program for Newfoundland students opened in 1975 at Our Lady of the Cape Primary School at Cape St. George on the Port-au-Port Peninsula.
-The program expanded in the coming decades and by the 2008-09 school year accommodated 8,008 students in 65 schools.
+The program expanded in the decades following and by the 2008-09 school year accommodated 8,008 students in 65 schools across the province.

 Despite these measures, problems persisted within the education system.
 Foremost among these was poor student achievement compared to national standards.
 During the 1970s and 1980s, Newfoundland and Labrador students consistently scored below average in all subject areas examined under the Canadian Test of Basic Skills in Grades 4, 6, 8, and 12.
 A second problem was the unnecessary duplication of services, which persisted even after efforts at consolidation.
 Public discontent with the school system mounted in the 1980s and sparked calls for reform that ultimately led to the dismantling of the denominational education system in the late 1990s.